saltstack/salt/doc/ref/states/requisites.rst

 ==========

 The Salt requisite system is used to create relationships between states.
-The core idea being, that when one state it dependant somehow on another that interdependency can be easily defined.
+The core idea being, that when one state it dependent somehow on another that interdependency can be easily defined.

 Requisites come in two types.
 Direct requisites, and requisite_ins.
 The